METER READER/COLLECTOR

 HOURLY RANGE:

-The position starts in the 1st six months.
-Movement to the remaining steps is based on satisfactory performance.
+Position starts at 1st six months.
+Movement to remaining steps are based on satisfactory performance

-Applications must be received or postmarked by 5:00 p.m. on the closing date.
+Applications must be received by 5:00 p.m. on the closing date.

-- Driving is an essential function of this position.
-Therefore, a valid Oregon Class C Driver’s License is required
+• Driving is an essential function of this position.
+Therefore, a valid Oregon Class A CDL driver’s license with hazmat and tanker endorsements (must obtain within first six (6)-months) is required.

 SUBMITTING YOUR APPLICATION MATERIALS